12 Top-Rated Tourist Attractions in Guatemala

-The Biotopo Monterrico-Hawaii, or Monterrico Nature Reserve as it is commonly referred to by visitors, is a nature reserve created to protect mangrove forests and sea turtles.
-For tourists, this is usually the highlight of a visit to Monterrico.
-Covering an area of both land and water, it's a habitat for a large variety of bird and aquatic life including leatherback and Kemp's ridley turtles.
-Boat tours take visitors through the swamps and offer good opportunities for bird and wildlife viewing, particularly in the morning hours.
+The Biotopo Monterrico-Hawaii, or Monterrico Nature Reserve, is a nature reserve created to protect mangrove forests and sea turtles.
+Covering an area of both land and water, it's a habitat for a large variety of bird and aquatic life, including leatherback and Kemp's ridley turtles.
+Boat tours offer trips through the swamps and good opportunities for bird and wildlife viewing, particularly in the morning hours.

 Livingston is the departure point for boat rides on the Río Quehueche and Río Cocolí or to the Cayos Sapodillas for snorkeling and fishing.
 The best beaches are just outside of town, easily reached by taxi.

 Accommodation: Where to Stay in Livingston